• Premises Safety

 • Keep mosquitoes out of buildings.
 Use screens on windows and repair holes.
 Use air conditioning when available.

 • Spray pesticide.
 The National Institute for Occupational Safety and Health (NIOSH) recommends spraying pesticides during hours when activities at your institution don’t occur.
 Provide written notification to the campus community in advance, and during the pesticide treatment post signage around the perimeter.
 Some states require notification at least 24 hours before applying pesticide.
 A NIOSH fact sheet and the Environmental Protection Agency website provide additional recommendations.
 If, for example, your state’s agriculture department plans to spray pesticides in a zone that includes your institution, notify the campus community.
-For an example, see the notifications from Attleboro Public Schools in Massachusetts.
+For an example, see the notifications from Walla Walla Public Schools in Washington.

 If your institution is in an outbreak location, avoid scheduling outdoor activities during dusk and evenings, when mosquitoes are most active.